![]() |

 As for me, I had strong side-effects at the beginning, but as the dosage

 not have any side-effects at all.
+Several years later, you can experience

 Some side-effects can be hair growth, hair loss, weight gain, diarrhea, nausea,